slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
 -- Naval Ravikant [1974]*

+> *"The only thing worse than a boy who hates you: a boy that loves you."
+-- Markus Zusak [1975]*

 > *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
 -- John Green [1977]*